No. Your iPhone SE and 11 models (11/11 Pro/11 Pro Max), your iPhone X Series XS/XS Max/XR/X) and iPhone 8/8 Plus are not waterproof.

 For the iPhone 11, and the XS/XS Max models, that water resistancy is halved a maximum depth of 2 meters up to 30 minutes.

-The iPhone 8, iPhone XR and the original iPhone X are rated IP67 under IEC standard 60529 with a maximum depth of 1 meter for up to 30 minutes.
+The iPhone SE (second generation), iPhone 7 and 8, iPhone XR and the original iPhone X are rated IP67 under IEC standard 60529 with a maximum depth of 1 meter for up to 30 minutes.

 Examining the tech specs for these iPhone models, you find a small footnote that calls out the details of this.